opennetworkinglab/ngsdn-tutorial/EXERCISE-1.md

 to process the packet in a way that is consistent with the P4 program.

-This is quite a big file, but don't worry, there's no need to understand its content for the sake of this tutorial.
+This is quite a big file, but don't worry, there's no need to understand its content for the sake of this exercise.
 If you want to learn more, a specification of the BMv2 JSON format is provided here:
 <https://github.com/p4lang/behavioral-model/blob/master/docs/JSON_format.md>